 Amazingly the Reid wasn't the first person to come up with the idea of a flying sub - although he was the first to build one.
 In 1934 Boris Petrovich Ushakov, a student engineer at a Soviet military academy, drew up plans for a three-engined flying submarine capable of scouting enemy ships from the air, and then attacking them with torpedos from under the water.
 Athough the Soviet military reviewed his proposal in 1936, it was deemed to heavy to be useful.

-And that’s not the end of the story.
-Because in 2008 the Pentagon’s Defense Advanced Research Projects Agency (DARPA) announced that they were accepting proposals for a stealth aircraft which could transform into an attack submarine.
+But that's not the end of the story.
+Because in 2008 the Pentagon's Defense Advanced Research Projects Agency (DARPA) announced that they were accepting proposals for a stealth aircraft which could transform into an attack submarine.